Research & Projects

 In large portions of the North Sea during summer, increased heat input leads to the development of a warm upper layer that is somewhat disconnected to the cooler bottom waters by a relatively thin transition zone called the thermocline.

 This seasonal stratification is vital in determining the growth of phytoplankton, and therefore the food supply to the marine food web.
 In addition, the stratification also heavily influences the amount of particles suspended in the water (suspended sediments), as well as the formation of low-oxygen "dead zones".
-However, predicting the development and evolution of the stratification is not an easy task.
-It is critically dependent on understanding the amount of turbulence that is present in the North Sea.
+However, predicting the development and evolution of the stratification is critically dependent on understanding the amount of turbulence that is present in the North Sea.
 This turbulence is responsible for mixing away the stratification, and can be generated through a number of different processes.

 The goal is to understand these processes and to use this knowledge to model and predict possible changes.
 These changes could occur from, for example, the installation of offshore wind farms, or increasing temperatures due to climate change.

-The Small-scale Physics and Turbulence group is currently using ocean gliders to measure turbulent processes in the North Sea and other regions.
+The research group Small-scale Physics and Turbulence is currently using ocean gliders to measure turbulent processes in the North Sea and other regions.

 Ocean gliders are underwater vehicles that can be operated remotely via satellite connection to collect long-term and long-range measurements.
 They can be deployed for periods of many weeks at a time since they are designed to operate with a very low power consumption.